Council has introduced a dusk till dawn cat curfew from 1 July 2023.

 The importance of cat registration

 Registering your cat and ensuring your registration details remain up to date will help keep your cat safe.
-Registration details will be used to reunite pets with their owners if they are lost or captured through the Council’s Cat Trapping Program.
+Registration details will be used to reunite pets with their owners if they are lost, or if they are captured through the Council’s Cat Trapping Program.

 How can I train my cat to stay indoors at night?